DUST OFF: The Vision – Spectral Nomad (Metroplex 025 – 1996) – 10/10

-It’s difficult to find a match to the B1 track “Detroit: One Circle”, something that would capture as precisely the soul and passion of Motor City techno.
+It’s difficult to find a match to the B1 track “Detroit: One Circle”.
+To find something that would capture as precisely the soul and passion of Motor City techno.
 This track is shining like chromed bumper of a 1977 Chevrolet but also reflects indefinite sadness you encounter in the eyes of a veteran who lost his leg in Vietnam.

 The medium-paced track starts with underwater signals and flows in a convincingly minimal way to the last grooves.
 “Explain The Style” is like a twin sharing the same hypnotizing, machine driven rhythm.
 “Spectral Nomad” that opens the record is entrancing techno jazz and “Modern And Ancient” a more experimental outro, all in uncompromising quality.

-The Vision is Robert Hood and “Detroit: One Circle” has common features with his “Rhythm Of Vision”, also from mid-90’s, the latter having just higher BPM rate.
+The Vision is Robert Hood and the EP “Spectral Nomad” has common features with his “Rhythm Of Vision”, also from mid-90’s, the latter having just higher BPM rate.
 This one here fits perfectly to the futurist label of Juan Atkins.
 Just indulge yourself with a classic.

 Buy vinyl from Discogs